2025–26 European windstorm season: Date named and background

+Weather warnings issued

-Chief Meteorologist Tom Crabtree says, the system would bring gale force winds across northern and island areas of Scotland, with gusts widely reaching 50 to 60 miles per hour inland in the Caithness, Sutherland, and Hebrides areas, and potentially reaching 70 to 80 miles per hour in places.
-A yellow rain warning was in force for western and central parts of Scotland as 20-30mm of rain was expected widely in a 6-9 hour period with 40-50mm over some hilly areas in the Southwest and the Southern Highlands.
+Chief Meteorologist Tom Crabtree says, the system would bring gale-force winds across northern and island areas of Scotland, with gusts widely reaching 50 to 60 mph inland in the Caithness, Sutherland, and Hebrides areas, and potentially reaching 70 to 80 mph in places.
+A yellow rain warning was in force for western and central parts of Scotland as 20–30 mm of rain was expected widely in a 6–9 hour period with 40–50 mm over some hilly areas in the Southwest and the Southern Highlands.
 Accompanying this was a large yellow wind warning for Scotland, which was upgraded to an Amber warning in northwestern parts of Scotland as well as western parts of Northern Ireland.
-A yellow wind warning from northern and western England, stretching down to north Wales, was in force with another wind warning in force for Northern Ireland, an area where 60-70 miles per hour winds where expected widely with 80 and above expected in exposed areas.
-A yellow wind warning was later issued, covering the rest of south-west, central, southern, south-eastern and eastern England, as well as southern Wales, with gusts of 45-55 mph possible in places, and perhaps 60-65 mph along some exposed coasts.
+A yellow wind warning from northern and western England, stretching down to north Wales, was in force with another wind warning in force for Northern Ireland, an area where 60–70 mph winds where expected widely with 80 mph and above expected in exposed areas.
+A yellow wind warning was later issued, covering the rest of south-west, central, southern, south-eastern and eastern England, as well as southern Wales, with gusts of 45–55 mph possible in places, and perhaps 60–65 mph along some exposed coasts.

 For Ireland a yellow wind warning was in place for the whole country, with the main cause for concern for Met Éireann being difficult travelling conditions, debris and loose objects displaced, and some fallen trees possible.
-A man in his forties died in the town of Letterkenny in County Donegal around 4:15pm on October 3rd.
+A man in his forties died in the town of Letterkenny in County Donegal around 16:15 on 3 October.

 For parts of southern and western Norway, red-severity warnings for extremely strong wind gusts along the Skagerrak coast and extremely heavy rain in parts of Telemark and Vestfold.
 Widespread orange-severity warnings were also in effect for very strong winds, very heavy rain, flooding, and the potential for debris avalanches and debris flows across various parts of the region.
 These will result in an expected high risk of cancelled flights, ferries and other transport disruptions.

 Danish Meteorological Institute issued warnings for high winds, heavy rain, and elevated water levels this weekend due to Storm Amy.
 Gale-force to stormy-gale winds, with hurricane-force gusts possible, were expected sweep the region, mainly on Jutland's coasts.
-Simultaneously, widespread heavy rain is expected Saturday, potentially dropping 40-60 mm in some spots.
-High water levels up to 3.0 m are anticipated in the Wadden Sea and along the west coast of Jutland.
+Simultaneously, widespread heavy rain is expected Saturday, potentially dropping 40–60 mm in some spots.
+High water levels up to 3.0 m were anticipated in the Wadden Sea and along the west coast of Jutland.